microsoft/VFSForGit/AuthoringTests.md

 - `--extra-only`: Run only those tests marked as "ExtraCoverage" (i.e. the tests that are not run by default)
 - `--windows-only`: Run only the tests marked as being Windows specific

 **NOTE** `Scripts\RunFunctionalTests.bat` already uses some of these arguments.
-If you run the scripts using `RunFunctionalTests.bat` consider modifying the script to use these arguments rather than passing them as arguments to the script.
+If you run the tests using `RunFunctionalTests.bat` consider locally modifying the script rather than passing these flags as arguments to the script.

 ### Mac